HTML to RSS

 Section titled “Step 1: Target URL”- Enter the full URL of the webpage you want to scrape (e.g., a blog list or news site).

-- Click Fetch Page.
+- Click Fetch and Next.

 Step 2: Extract Rules